 I followed his advice and sent some applications to some local software development firms.

-Fast forward, I got a job as a junior CakePHP developer at nearly end of 2010.
+Fast forward, I got a job as a junior CakePHP developer at near the end of 2010.

 From there, I’m also being asked to learn Ruby on Rails.

 I still remembered I used Ruby 1.8.7 with Rails 2.3 at that time.

 Though most of the tasks were challenging, I always enjoy working there.

 Outside of my office hours, I also tried to challenge myself working on some small side projects I got from freelancer.com and odesk.com ( now, Odesk is merged with elance and it’s been renamed to upwork.com )

 The mid of 2012 my father passed away ( he’s been fighting his illness since 2010 )

 It means, my mother will live alone in my hometown because: